wingman007/fmiedd/README.md

 For example:
 @"Data source=C:\User\projectfolder\projectfolder\database.sdf"

 3) Start the program.
-Have a nice day!
+Have a nice day!.